Handbook home

 Fees | Look up fees |

-This subject requires students to access reading and lecture materials online in preparation for multidisciplinary and interactive seminars, which in the Winter offering are also online.
+This subject requires students to access reading and other learning materials in preparation for multidisciplinary and interactive seminars.

 Intended learning outcomes

-- Demonstrate detailed knowledge and understanding of ancient Greek and Roman mythical narratives and the primary sources for these narratives
+- Develop a detailed knowledge and understanding of ancient Mediterranean mythical narratives and the primary sources for these narratives

 - Identify and critically analyse the central patterns and themes of classical mythology